bradygrapentine/tamagotchi-front-end/README.md

 <!-- DONE -->

+- add local storage option to take user to last pet page they visited and last sort option for main page

 - connect to an API to get random pictures and display in pet pages, as opposed to stock imagery

 <!-- - add media queries to make all pages extremely responsive -->